ChrisPenner/rasa/docs/Building-An-Extension.md

 It takes a YiString and inserts it at the beginning of every range!
 How convenient!
 That means we can just a write a single `BufAction` that does what we need and embed it using `focusDo_`.
-This time we're EXTRACTING our extension state from the buffer, so we again use the bufExt lens. `use` is a lens utility that allows us to pull out the focus of a lens.
-Again, we can magically use the bufExt lens, and since we later use the result as the `CopyPasta` type the lens infers which state to retrieve for us!
-Pretty cool eh?

-We'll do a simple pattern match on the left of the arrow `CopyPasta str <- use bufExt` to get the string we stored earlier.
+We'll do a simple pattern match on the left of the arrow `CopyPasta str <- getbufExt` to get the string we stored earlier.
 Now we can use the nifty `insertText` function!
 It returns a `BufAction ()`, so we can just us it in-line with the other `BufAction` where we extract the state.
 Like most parts of Rasa `insertText` accepts a YiString; so we'll need to convert